-To ensure Scotland's Equity Toolkit is representative of the needs of practitioners to support recovery and accelerate progress, the resource has followed a service design approach.
+To ensure Scotland's Equity Toolkit is representative of the needs of practitioners to support recovery and accelerate progress, the resource will undergo a process of service design.
 Service design follows an iterative process to ensure a well-thought out and considered approach to develop and deliver a differentiated and effective resource.
-This resource was initially developed as a prototype or DRAFT version, to test with the system and achieve feedback on its purpose, functionality, content, fidelity and intended impact.
+Therefore, this resource has been developed as a prototype or DRAFT version, to test with the system and achieve feedback on its purpose, functionality, content, fidelity and intended impact.

 The first step was to gain a clear understanding of the context, structure and aims of the refreshed mission of the Scottish Attainment Challenge to make sense of data gathered and achieve actionable insights to establish systemwide needs of practitioners.
 This involved large-scale research and mapping of evidence and resources to synthesise themes and associated information.
 It is recognised Scotland's Equity Toolkit will not provide everything practitioners require to support learners affected by poverty, but provides a targeted focus on equity as a stepping stone to other avenues.

-The involvement and engagement of stakeholders was essential in developing Scotland's Equity Toolkit from a prototype to 'final' product.
-As part of this process, stakeholders were invited to participate in a public consultation in 2022.
-The range of responses were reviewed and converted into necessary improvements, with the toolkit relaunched in spring 2023.
-There is an ongoing feedback loop with stakeholders to continue shaping the resource and its content.
+To achieve sustainability and authentic service design we sought the participation of stakeholders in developing Scotland's Equity Toolkit from a prototype to final product.
+As part of this process, stakeholders were invited to participate in a consultation, which closed on Monday 7th November 2022.
+The range of responses are being reviewed and converted into necessary improvements for a digital launch in 2023.